 Or consider this: the average web user scans a web home or landing page for 6.4 seconds before deciding whether to stick around or “bounce” to another site.
 On the W3 we have the attention span of gnats.

-The most important thing to remember may also be the most painful and difficult web success concept to keep in mind: Web site visitors don’t give a hoot about you.
+The most important thing to remember about traffic may also be the most painful and difficult web success concept to keep in mind: Web site visitors don’t give a hoot about you.

 Stings a little, doesn’t it, but think about your own web traffic surfing habits.
 When you land on a web site – whether through a search engine results page (SERP), a landing page, or from a link connected to another web site, do you think about the owner of the web site?
 Do you care that she’s got a kid in college?
 Do you wonder if he’s making money with that web site?